-Please join us for the 2017 Natural Capital Symposium at Stanford University from March 20-23, 2017.
-Featuring keynote speakers Carter Roberts, President and CEO of World Wildlife Fund, and Mark Tercek, President and CEO of The Nature Conservancy, this event is a major convening of leaders advancing the science and practice of incorporating nature’s diverse values into decisions.
+Please join us for the 2018 Natural Capital Symposium at Stanford University from March 19-22, 2018.
+This event is a major convening of leaders advancing the science and practice of incorporating nature’s diverse values into decisions.
 Interactive sessions throughout the symposium will focus on five central themes: sustainable development planning, securing freshwater, fostering resilient coastal communities, developing sustainable cities, and creating standards for the private sector.

 The next Natural Capital Symposium will be at Stanford University from March 20-23, 2017.
 Please check out the Symposium section of this website to learn more about the speakers and sessions at this year’s event!